CactuseSecurity/firewall-orchestrator/documentation/installer/basic-installation.md

 usermod -a -G sudo `whoami`
 ```

+Also make sure your packages are up to date using e.g.

+    sudo apt update && sudo apt upgrade

+possibly followed by a reboot.

 2) get Firewall Orchestrator with the following command (as normal user)
 ```console
 git clone https://github.com/CactuseSecurity/firewall-orchestrator.git